 TIP: The best productivity methodology for good organization is the Eisenhower Matrix.

 Time management is crucial to great productivity, which comes as no surprise since productivity is not measured in terms of money, but time.
 You can be productive but not make money, yet you cannot be productive by spending money alone unless it’s a financial goal.
 But if you invest any given time in an endeavor, depending on your skillset and efficiency, you will eventually create something of value.
 But I’m digressing.
 If you want to find out more on this topic, read an in-depth analysis of time management: Time Management: Where Your Time Goes and How to Control It.

 Also, you would be surprised to analyze people’s perception of time.
 They believe they’ve been working for hours, but if they were to check their timer, it would be significantly less.
 What’s worse, their 5-minute water cooler break could as well substitute their lunch break.
 To boost your productivity, it is crucial to track your time.
 Test a few productivity apps.

-TIP: Here are the top 5 time-tracking apps you can check out along with a detailed report on the best time-tracking software of 2021, tested and reviewed.
+TIP: Here are the best 5 employee time tracking software you can check out for simple employee monitoring, along with a detailed report on the best time-tracking software of 2021, tested and reviewed.